GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 After setting the encoding and the degree symbol, the configuration part for *GMT* is finished and you can proceed to create *GMT*-maps as usual.
-An example script is discussed in Section [sec:non-default-fonts-example].
+An example script is discussed in Example [sec:non-default-fonts-example].

 Embedding fonts in *PostScript* and PDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~